YTKme/GDS/docs/_docs/ml/coursera/machine-learning-foundations-a-case-study-approach/week-5.md

 Want to mention that this notion of normalizing this co-occurrence matrix, is very similar to the clustering and similarity module, when talking about <abbr data-toggle="tooltip" title="term frequency-inverse document frequency">tf-idf</abbr>.
 * Where there looking at documents and said that really, really common words just swamped out other words that might have cared about.
-* So it had this way of using <abbr data-toggle="tooltip" title="term frequency-inverse document frequency">tf-idf</abbr> to renormalize the raw word counts that is used to represent the document.
+* So it had this way of using <abbr data-bs-toggle="tooltip" title="term frequency-inverse document frequency">tf-idf</abbr> to renormalize the raw word counts that is used to represent the document.

 Well in this case, this is a very similar notion of accounting for very popular item.
 The way it works is pretty intuitive.